Medium Difficult Bible Quiz about Bible Characters.

 c.
 It was only Jesus.

-Jesus was on shore and decided to walk on the water to a boat where the disciples were.
+Jesus was on shore and decided to go out to the boat where the disciples were by walking on the water.

 While walking out to the boat, Jesus asked Peter to get out and walk toward him.

-As Peter was walking on the water, he got scared and sank.
+As Peter walked on the water, he got scared and sank.

 Jesus had to save him.